ropensci/roweb3/content/champions/_index.md

 If you want to be one of our champions [here you can find goals, elegibility, benefits, and expectations for our program](programdetails_2023)

-Please, fill out the [application form](https://airtable.com/shrAsYlSXU0coJ5Ld) (this [template](/champions/files/champions_template) shows the information we require) before __Monday, Sep 4, 2023__.
+Please, fill out the [application form](https://airtable.com/shrAsYlSXU0coJ5Ld) before __Monday, Sep 4, 2023__.

 The application forms have to be filled in _English_.
+This [template](/champions/files/champions_template) shows the information we require.

 ### Mentors

 Mentors support our cohort of rOpenSci Champions.
 Could you offer insight and advice to our selected Champions?
-[Learn the details and express your interest](programdetailsmentors_2023) by filling out the [application form](https://airtable.com/shrlrLdQbb4wphosK) (this [template](/champions/files/mentors_champions_template) shows the information we require) before __Monday, Sep 4, 2023__.
+[Learn the details and express your interest](programdetailsmentors_2023) by filling out the [application form](https://airtable.com/shrlrLdQbb4wphosK) before __Monday, Sep 4, 2023__.

 The application forms have to be filled in _English_.
+This [template](/champions/files/mentors_champions_template) shows the information we require.

 ## Application 2023 and Program 2023-2024 timeline